curl/curl/docs/ROADMAP.md

    To decide: if we need to bundle parts of the nghttp2 stuff that probably won't be shipped by many distros.

-- provide option for HTTP/2 "prior knowledge" over clear text

-   As it would avoid the roundtrip-heavy Upgrade: procedures when you _know_ it speaks HTTP/2.

 HTTP cookies
 ------------